By Sondre Rasch, Co-Founder | Konsus, Inc.

 If you have examples of the types of texts on the topic you like and would like to emulate: link to it.
-Instructing by analogy is both effective and often accurate.
+Instructing by analogy is both effective and enhances freelancer accuracy.

 2. Point the writer in the right direction

 Since it is your business we are writing about, you hopefully know more about the area than we do.
-So whatever insights into your field you can provide to your writing team, the better chances of a stunning first draft.
+Whatever insights into your field you can provide to your writing team, the better chances of a stunning first draft.

-If you don’t have a defining voice to share, read a few popular blogs in your industry and determine if you prefer a corporate vs. casual tone is helpful.
+If you don’t have a defining voice to share, read a few popular blogs in your industry and determine if you prefer a corporate or casual tone.

 3. Allow for iterations the first few times

 Give detailed and clear feedback on what you like and don’t like.
 The writer will then quickly pick up the nuances of your voice and message.
-We almost always observe that after writers work with a company on several projects, very little feedback is needed.
+We have observed that writers who work with a company on several projects require less and less feedback the projects progress.

 How do I promote my blog?

 There are two general ways content gets visitors: search and sharing.
-Writing articles your users would want to share with is therefore helpful.
+Writing articles your users would want to share is helpful.